mrbmc/mrbmc.github.io/src/about.md

 + **2021** – [Led product design for STAR+](https://medium.com/disney-streaming/star-from-the-ground-up-building-a-brand-new-streaming-service-for-latin-america-fbe9f5b9366a), Disney's general entertainment service in Latin America.
 + **2020** – Led the design of [Disney+ GroupWatch](/portfolio/disney-groupwatch), a social viewing feature.
 + **2019** – Launched [Growth Design for Disney+](/portfolio/disney-growth) & ESPN+ propelling them from **0-126M subscribers in two years**.
-+ **2018** – Scaled a design team at MLB from 2 - 26 people including UX Research, Growth, Sports, and Enterprise.
++ **2018** – Scaled a design team at MLB from 2 - 26 people including UX Research, Growth, Sports, and Enterprise SAAS.
 + **2016** – Led the design of streaming services for NHL, MLB, Eurosport, PGA, MLS, and more; growing MLB's streaming business toward a $4B exit.
 + **2015** – Led the team building a [patented](https://patents.google.com/patent/US20170195373A1/) podcast platform that paid creators a fair commission at [BlogTalkRadio](/portfolio/blogtalkradio) leading to a $55M acquisition.